LeafMountain/Website/_games/2-theGoodFew.md

     - Tools
 ---

-The Good Few is a colourful turn-based role-playing game sprinkled with city-building elements and resource management.
+The Good Few is a colorful turn-based role-playing game sprinkled with city-building elements and resource management.

 The game revolves around the story of a band of mercenaries who get drawn into an unending conflict between a trinity of nations, each with its own reasons for bloodshed and conquest.